 I walked into the lift at the hospital and saw a young boy and his mum.
 The boy would’ve been about 10 years old and he was standing with a drip in his arm.
 This boy was laughing and joking with his mum and that’s when it struck me; here was this kid, laughing and joking and enjoying time with his mum, despite whatever he was going through.

 It immediately put things into perspective for me and brought me back to earth.
 It immediately made me feel grateful for what I do have and stop worrying about what I don’t have.

 I went home from the hospital and immediately spent time trying to train the skill of mindfulness.
 Some of the mindfulness skills I trained in included:

 Any combination of these activities is a great way to ground yourself and will go a long way to giving you a calmer, more balanced disposition.

 So, they’re the three steps, now it’s about action!

 Don’t try and make drastic changes to your lifestyle and as you’ll be setting yourself up for failure.
 Choose two things that resonate with you the most and commit to those things for a month!
 You’ll be amazed at the results you see in such a short amount of time!

-To take control of your nutrition, view our plans and fixed sets here to make positive change in the most delicious way possible.
+To take control of your nutrition, view our Meal Plans and Packs here to make positive change in the most delicious way possible.